Check if your dog can safely move to your next city.

 Data Ingestion

-We query APIs from the US Census, NOAA, EPA, FEMA, and BLS to assemble over 80GB of absolute ground-truth local data for 15,684 cities.
+We ingest source layers from the US Census, NOAA, EPA, FEMA, BLS, and municipal-code research to assemble the baseline city dataset used across 15,684 cities.

 02